datanav/docs/microservices.rst

 In Sesam there are three typical ways of passing variables from Sesam into a microservice:

 - By setting environmental variables directly to the Docker container in which the microservice runs.
-We will explain how this is done through Sesam in the :ref:`Using a microservice <using_a_microservice>` section.
+These are defined as docker specific parameters in the :ref:`microservice system configuration <microservice_system>`.
 - Through `dynamic URL's <https://stackoverflow.com/questions/35107885/how-to-generate-dynamic-urls-in-flask>`_ in the route decorator.
+Example of this from the microservice perspective may be seen in line's 20 and 35 in the microservice template above.
+The pipe perspective of these connections can be seen :ref:`here <dynamic_url_pipe>`.
 - Through the request parameters  in the :ref:`JSON pull <json_pull>` and :ref:`JSON push <json_push>` protocols.

-Environmental variables are usually system specific varables, i.e. they are used throughout the whole microservice and not for a spesific route.
+Environmental variables are usually system specific varables, i.e. they are used throughout the whole microservice and not for a spesific endpoint.
 Example of these might be access tokens, base URL's or headers.

-Variables through dynamic URL's are generally pipe spesific variables that are only used for specific routes.
+Variables through dynamic URL's are generally pipe spesific variables that are only used for specific endpoints.
 These variables include variables such as endpoint URL's or entity data that are specific for that pipe.

 The request parameters are set variables containing information about the the request and state of the pipe such as batch information and since values.

 Logs from a microservice
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The best way to display information from the microservice in Sesam is to setup logging statements.
-These logs can later be viewed in the microservice system's **Status page** (link).
-You will also be able to see some error messages and full tracebacks in the **execution logs** (link) of the pipes executing the microservice's routes.
+The best way to display information from the microservice in Sesam is to set up logging statements inside the microservice (an example of this can be seen in line 30 in the microservice template above).
+These logs can later be viewed in the microservice system's **Status page**.
+You will also be able to see some error messages and full tracebacks in the **execution logs** of the pipes executing the microservice's routes.
 These messages can however be hard to read, and does not always log all the needed information.

 Importing data to Sesam
 ^^^^^^^^^^^^^^^^^^^^^^^